-Adrienne Johnson, Ph.D., is an Assistant Scientist at the UW Center for Tobacco Research and Intervention (UW-CTRI).
+Adrienne Johnson, Ph.D., is an Assistant Professor (Tenure Track) in the Department of Medicine, General Internal Medicine, UW-CTRI.
 She is a licensed clinical psychologist with expertise in health psychology and the treatment of individuals with neurological disorders.

 Dr. Johnson received her bachelor’s degree in psychology and philosophy from the University of Wisconsin – Madison.
 She then worked for two years at UW-CTRI as a health counselor helping individuals quit smoking.
 Using skills she learned while working as a health counselor, Johnson went on to obtain her PhD in clinical psychology from the University of Cincinnati, with a focus in health psychology.
 She completed her pre-doctoral clinical internship at the Baylor College of Medicine in Houston and Postdoctoral Fellowship in Women’s Health at the William S. Middleton Memorial Veterans Hospital.